nais/doc/docs/nais-application/application.md

     ```

 ### replicas.cpuThresholdPercentage
+Deprecated: Use ScalingStrategy.Cpu.ThresholdPercentage instead.
 Amount of CPU usage before the autoscaler kicks in.
+Can't be set if anything under ScalingStrategy is set.

+!!! failure "Deprecated"
+    This feature is deprecated, preserved only for backwards compatibility.

 Type: `integer`<br />
 Required: `false`<br />
-Default value: `50`<br />

 ??? example
     ``` yaml